-Geobuckets also perform very well on the benchmark above.
-Their overall memory requirements are low because they do not need to store all the quotients, and the number of monomial comparisons they do is always competitive.
+Geobuckets also perform well on this benchmark.
+Their overall memory usage is low because they do not need to store all of the quotients and the number of monomial comparisons they do is very competitive.
 However, performance is not dictated entirely by monomial comparisons.
 Consider the fourth benchmark $p/(f_1f_2)$, where geobuckets do half the number of monomial comparisons as a divisor heap only to finish in the same amount of time.

-The performance of geobuckets suffers because the amount of memory that they need to access randomly is large, and this decreases the effectiveness of the cache.
+The performance of geobuckets suffers because they access a large amount of memory randomly, and this decreases the effectiveness of the cache.
 Imagine what happens when $\beta^2 + st - 1$ is used to reduce one million terms in a row.
-Geobuckets will merge multiples of this polynomial into the smallest bucket 10^6 times, interspersed with 500,000 merges with the second bucket, 250,000 merges with the third, and so on.
-When a large bucket is merged it will evict all of the terms from the smaller buckets out of the cache, producing cache misses the next time those bucket are accessed.
+Geobuckets will merge multiples of this polynomial into the smallest bucket 10^6 times, interspersed with 500,000 merges into the second bucket, 250,000 merges into the third, and so on.
+When a large bucket is merged the smaller buckets are evicted from the cache, producing cache misses the next time those buckets are accessed.
 If the problem is sufficiently large or the L2 cache is small, this will happen frequently.

-By contrast, the divisor heap algorithm will do two simultaneous passes over the quotient of $\beta^2 + st - 1$ while randomly accessing a heap with at least 3 elements, a block of at least 2 monomial products, and the terms of the divisor.
-This is a tiny amount of memory, so almost all of the cache is free to speculatively load terms from the quotient to reduce cache misses.
-This processor also has an 8-way associative cache, so we expect almost no cache misses from collisions in the cache evicting terms prematurely.
+By contrast, the divisor heap algorithm will do two simultaneous passes over the quotient of $\beta^2 + st - 1$ while randomly accessing a heap with three elements, two monomial products, and the terms of the divisor.
+This is a tiny amount of memory, so almost all of the cache is used to load terms from the quotient, and very few cache misses will occur.

-5. Conclusions and Future Work
+5 Conclusions and Future Work

 We have shown how a heap of pointers can be very efficient for sparse polynomial division and multiplication.
 This performance is primarily due to the very low memory requirements of the algorithms and their cache-friendly design.
-We have also presented a new algorithm that scales linearly with the size of the quotient(s) by using a heap the size of the divisor(s).
-This algorithm should have many applications for polynomial computations in the presence of algebraic extensions.
+We have also presented a new division algorithm that scales linearly with the size of the quotient(s) by using a heap the size of the divisor(s).
+This algorithm should have many applications for polynomial computations with algebraic extensions.

-In the future we plan to combine the quotient and divisor heap algorithms to produce an algorithm which is $O(nm \log(\min(n, m)))$, which we believe is optimal.
+In the future we plan to combine the quotient and divisor heap algorithms to produce a division algorithm which is $O(nm\log(\min(n,m)))$, which we believe is optimal.
 We also plan to implement versions of the heap algorithms that use GMP for large integer arithmetic, and we are experimentally trying to parallelize the heap algorithms as well.